 Have a very cinephile Christmas, everyone!

 Maybe you’ve gotten sick on December gingerbread and need some noirish entertainment to cleanse your palate.
 Maybe you’re craving a warped, dark, mean movie for any month of the year.
-In any case, you won’t regret watching Robert Siodmak’s Christmas Holiday—even if it is the bleakest film ever to include Christmas in the title.
+In any case, you won’t regret watching Robert Siodmak’s Christmas Holiday—even if it is perhaps the bleakest film ever to include Christmas in the title.

 This stunningly perverse crime drama stars Deanna Durbin as a prostitute and Gene Kelly as evil incarnate.
 Warning: there will be NO singin’ in the rain.
 Just lots of rain.
 Its subversive beauty and the wrenchingly effective against-type performances of the two leads will stay will you.